skytable/skytable/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature request 🚀
-about: Suggest an idea for this project
+about: Got an idea 💡 for this project?
+Amazing!
+Tell us about it so that we can get it implemented!
 title: 'Feature: '
 labels: enhancement
 assignees: ''